hangrybear666/12-devops-bootcamp__terraform/README.md

 <b><u>The bonus projects are:</u></b>
 1. Provision a Linode VPS Server with Storage and Ingress to act as a docker in docker (dind) Jenkins Server for terraform CI/CD integration
+2. Provision 1-n generic Linode VPS Debian 12 Servers with a blank slate to further configure with e.g. Ansible (remote S3 state backend)
+3. Provision a global S3 bucket used as terraform state backend including a lock mechanism and versioning

 <b><u>The exercise projects are:</u></b>